-That travelling exhibit of Voices and Votes will be on display during the months of May and June, 2021, brought together in a partnership between the Michigan Military Heritage Museum and the Lost Railway Museum between May 15, 2021, and June 27, 2021, during the regular hours of the Lost Railway Museum.
+That travelling exhibit of Voices and Votes will be on display during the months of May and June, 2021, brought together in a partnership between the Michigan Military Heritage Museum and the Lost Railway Museum between May 15, 2021, and June 27, 2021, with changed hours during its visit on Thursday, Friday and Saturday, from 10:00 a.m. to 4:00 p.m., and on Sundays, from 12:00 p.m. to 4:00 p.m. as the regular hours at the Lost Railway Museum.
 See many examples of the Voices that were presented over more than 240 years of activity artifacts and video interactive presentations that will enhance the display of those diverse and inspiring movements.

 "As a citizen, you need to know how to be a part of it, how to express yourself - and not just by voting."
 Sandra Day O'Connor, 2012